dstackai/dstack.github.io/docs/gpt-2.md

 3. Each job is assigned by the `dstack` server to available runners.
 4. Once a runner receives a job, it runs, stream logs, and in the end upload output artifacts.

-!!! info "Personal access token"
-    Even though workflows run on your machines, logs, output artifacts, and other metadata are stored with `dstack.ai`.
-    In order to use `dstack`, you have to sign up with `dstack.ai`, and obtain your `Personal Access Token`.

 ## Step 1: Install CLI

 The first thing you have to do to start using `dstack` is to install its CLI.